MicrosoftDocs/visualstudio-docs/docs/ide/how-to-suppress-compiler-warnings.md

 1. From the right-click or context menu, select **Properties**.

-1. In the **NoWarn** box, enter a comma-separated list of warnings you want to suppress for this package.
+1. In the **NoWarn** box of the package's properties, enter the warning number you want to suppress for this package.
+If you want to suppress more than one warning, use a comma to separate the warning numbers.

    ![NuGet package properties](media/nuget-properties-nowarn.png)